NOTE: This is only about the basic command line renderer. The integration with external render farms is described in this other document

 "$HOME/SGO Apps/Mistika VR/bin/vr" -r Path_To_Rnd_File [ -s start_frame ] [ -e end_frame ]

-The following is a real render example with all the necessary paths in place:
+The following is a real render example on Windows, with all the necessary paths in place:

 "C:\>Program Files\SGO Apps\Mistika VR\bin\vr" -r C:\MyProjects\MyProject\DATA\RENDER\testrender\testrender_0000.rnd -s 200 -e 300

-Note: Parameters -s and -e define the start and end frames and they are optional.
-They are only available when rendering to enumerated sequence formats (dpx, tiff, jpg, ..).
-This is because movie formats (.mov, .avi.) can not be rendered by parts.
-Also, they must belong to the frame range that is covered by the rendered segment, which is normally defined by the In and Out marks that are set in the timeline.
-For example, if you set the In and Out marks from 100 to 200 you can not pass a start frame less than 100 or greater than 200.
+Note: Parameters -s and -e define the start and end frames and they are optional (the whole clip is rendered if not included).
+But they are only available when rendering to enumerated sequence formats (dpx, tiff, jpg, ..).
+This is because movie formats (.mov, .avi.) can not be rendered by parts, only as a whole.
+Also, those parameters must belong to the frame range that is covered by the rendered segment, which is normally defined by the In and Out marks that are set in the timeline.
+For example, if you set the In and Out marks from 100 to 200 you can not pass a start frame less than 100 or greater than 200 to the command line.

 In another example, you can put many of those command lines in a .windows .bat script for batch processing, (or an OSX shell script for Macs), and then execute the script over the night to render all jobs one after the other.